 When your loved one approaches the end of life, their appetite may decrease or even disappear.
 Caregivers, as well as friends and family members, often find this difficult to understand and accept.
 You may worry that your loved one isn’t eating enough or needs to eat more to keep their strength up.
-But nutritional needs change at the end of life, and loss of appetite is normal.
+But end-of-life eating habits and nutritional needs change, and loss of appetite is normal.
 Here’s what you need to know:

 In the days and even weeks before death, the body slowly shuts down.
 During this time your loved one will gradually lose interest in food.